Vb2341/Hi-PEEC/README.md

 ### What is this repository for? ###
 This repo contains the code for cluster extraction in Hi-PEEC based on the LEGUS cluster extraction script.

+### Changelog ###

+#### v 1.2 ####
+- Add edge masking
+This version adds the ability to mask the edges of the image in order to prevent false detections from the enhanced noise levels.

+If the option in the settings file is set to True the pipeline looks for a .reg file in the init directory.
+If it does not find one it will issue a prompt to the user asking if he/she wants to create one.
+If the answer is yes ds9 is launched with the correct image and linedrawing selected.
+This then allows the user to draw lines around the region within which they want to detect sources.
+The user then has to save these regions ( name does not matter as long as it is .reg).
+The save format has to be ds9 in image coords.
+If another format is given the pipeline skips this step.

 ### How do I get set up? ###

 ####Using Git####